ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/service-mesh/install-istio.md

     sudo cp bin/istioctl /usr/bin/
     ```

-4. Verfy `istioctl` Version:
+4. Verfy `istioctl` version:

     ```
     istioctl version --remote=false
     ```

-    If everything is fine it should print out the istio version.
+    If everything is fine it should print out the `istioctl` version.